 From belly pain to constipation to diarrhea, irritable bowel syndrome (IBS) can cause a host of symptoms that may affect your everyday life.
-The experienced team at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, specialize in IBS and can provide treatments to help improve your symptoms so you can get back to doing what you love.
+The experienced team at Colorado Gastroenterology, with offices in Denver and Aurora, specialize in IBS and can provide treatments to help improve your symptoms so you can get back to doing what you love.
 For an appointment, call the office today.

 Previously referred to as spastic colon or nervous colon, irritable bowel syndrome (IBS) is one of the most common gastrointestinal disorders.
 IBS may cause severe symptoms, such as abdominal pain, diarrhea, or constipation, that may impair your everyday activities, but it doesn’t damage your digestive system.